 - Although the course description does not imply any export control area of concern, the faculty member strays outside of the topic into controlled topics (e.g., a course on microbiology that includes details on extracting and purifying viruses); or

 - The course is delivered directly to students in a sanctioned or embargoed country (e.g., Iran, North Korea, and Syria – please check the list for current sanctions and embargoed countries).

 To ensure that a course abroad or online does qualify for the educational exclusion, avoid instruction on advanced or sensitive technology, encryption, or nuclear technology, transfer of restricted or controlled technology, or instruction of any item where that instruction could be considered providing “defense service.”

 If you are unsure if your instruction could be export controlled, contact the Export Control Officer to review your specific situation.

-Providing professional consulting services overseas may require an export license, and providing professional consulting services embargoed or sanctioned countries (e.g., Crimea, Cuba, Iran, North Korea, and Syria) is, in most cases, strictly prohibited.
+Providing professional consulting services overseas may require an export license, and providing professional consulting services embargoed or sanctioned countries (e.g., Cuba, Iran, North Korea, Syria, and Ukraine [Crimea, Donetsk, and Luhansk Regions]) is, in most cases, strictly prohibited.
 Under export control regulations, U.S. citizens may not engage with certain foreign entities, including foreign persons, academic institutions, companies, governments, or other entities that are considered Restricted Parties.
 This means that researchers are not able to include these individuals or entities in research or other collaborations.
 Most activities with these restricted parties are prohibited, including business transactions, sending physical items to or on behalf of a restricted entity, or providing them with technology, software, or a service of any kind.
 As a reminder, these regulations apply to outside professional activities as well, including consulting and adjunct professorships.

 When considering consulting overseas, things to be aware of are;